 In March 2020, the novel coronavirus resulted in ‘stay at home’ orders and business closures across our Country, and across the world.
 Many support services have migrated to and remain online only, which is still a challenge for some, as technology and its related costs are a ‘privilege’, it is not in everyone’s budget.
 I was fortunate that my business was able to continue to operate, migrating to tele-behavioural health, offering sessions both over the phone and online.
 And while I have returned to offering in-person sessions, I am leaving the option of tele-behavioural sessions open, giving clients the choice of how they would prefer to connect with me.

 I am often asked how effective sessions are over the phone, or online.
-There is ample evidence indicating remote sessions are just as effective as in-person sessions, remembering that suicide prevention helplines have been saving lives for decades, as well as how often do you feel ‘unburdened’ after getting off a phone call or Facetime chat with someone in your usual support network.
+There is ample evidence indicating remote sessions are just as effective as in-person sessions – remember that suicide prevention helplines have been saving lives for decades.
+Additionally, how often do you feel ‘unburdened’ after getting off a phone call or Facetime chat with someone in your usual support network, talking helps regardless of in -person or remote.

-* For some people, the online and telephone modes create a safer distance, or more comfortable distance, than in-person sessions, especially those clients living with severe anxiety, and Post Traumatic Stress Disorder, who have trouble leaving their home, going out in public or talking to strangers.
+* For some people, the online and telephone modes create a safer distance, or more comfortable distance, than in-person sessions, especially those clients living with severe anxiety, and Post Traumatic Stress Disorder (PTSD), who have trouble leaving their home, going out in public or talking to strangers.

 *For those who live with depression, and have a hard time getting out of bed some days, the convenience of a remote session enables them to engage with counselling when depression would have robbed them of the energy and motivation to trek out to an office.